COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L1_metadata/readme_files/README_v2-1.txt

 DESCRIPTION
 —----------------------------------
-This is the Level 1 (L1) data release [VERSION] for COMPASS-FME environmental sensors located at field sites in the Lake Erie and Chesapeake Bay regions.
+This is the Level 1 (L1) data release [VERSION] for COMPASS-FME environmental sensors located at field sites in the Lake Erie (LE) and Chesapeake Bay (CB) regions.
 L1 data are close to raw, but are units-transformed and have flags (out of instrument bounds, out of service, and possible outlier) added.
 Duplicates and missing data are removed but otherwise these data are not filtered, and have not been